Inviting Research Community and Environment

 Fellows are welcomed into a vibrant and inviting research community committed to high-level intellectual engagement through colloquia, conferences, lectures, graduate programs, and an in-house academic journal, Winterthur Portfolio.

 Winterthur is comprised of three main collections: the museum, garden, and library.
 While physically located in separate areas of the institution, the collections are complementary in content and scope, and we encourage researchers to mine all of these areas for their work.
-Collections in each of these areas support work on a wide range of topics, including immigration, the African diaspora, disability studies, Indigenous cultures, and much more.
 We encourage you to contact staff to see if we have something to support your work in this vast treasure trove!

 Fellows have access to the library collections, which chronicle material culture in American and abroad from the 17th into the 20th centuries.
 The collections are books and periodicals, including 18,260 rare books and about 1,200 periodical titles; manuscripts and printed ephemera, including 2,900 records groups, ranging in size from an item to tens of thousands of pieces; visual resources, including 170,000 photographs; and the Winterthur Archives, including 2,400 cubic feet of records.
 Library collections are searchable online.
 Collections access is subject to change according to Winterthur's COVID-19 Access Plan.